hyperlane-xyz/Hackathon-starterkit/README.md

 ## 🏆 Hyperlane Bounties

-Submit your project via ETH Global to get chance to win our bounties
+Available on behalf of Hyperlane supported Hackathons.
+Join our [Discord](https://discord.com/invite/hyperlane) to get more information if there's ongoing or upcoming hackathon for submitting your project and get a chance to win one of our Bounties!

 $4k - Best use of Permissionless Interoperability